ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * Binary-tree -> Recursion or Queues

-* Bubble Sort -> until array is sorted - walk through and swap elements leading to number of times swapped - 1 4 5 7 2 3 -> 1 4 5 2 3 7 -> 1 4 2 3 5 7 -> 1 2 3 4 5 7

 * Recursion time complexity: [Example Here.](https://www.youtube.com/watch?v=gCsfk2ei2R8)
     1. **Substitution Method:** We make a guess for the solution and then we use mathematical induction to prove the the guess is correct or incorrect.